richardbogad/infinitra/README.md

 Account Options
 ---------------
 - **Anonymous:** Explore with limited-time access; progress is not saved.
-- **Registered:** Enjoy unrestricted exploration with saved progress.
+- **Registered:** Enjoy unrestricted exploration with saved progress and character customization.
 - **Infinite Subscription:** Support ongoing development and access exclusive features.
+The INFINITRA project is running on servers that need to be financed, and your subscription helps keep the world alive and growing.

 System Requirements
 -------------------